 - Option 2: You can choose one of the many Medicare Advantage plans that include prescription drug coverage in addition to hospital and medical care.

-Many commonly prescribed drugs are available as generics, which are generally much less expensive.
+Many commonly prescribed drugs are available as generics, which are generally less expensive.
 Follow this link to learn more about the difference between brand and generic drugs.